Tours and Trails

 The Angel Hotel, Abergavenny

 The Retreats Group in St Davids offer three luxury boutique hotels including Twr y Felin (a former windmill), Roch Castle and Penrhiw Priory.
-They can offer unique breaks including foraging with west Wales Coastal Foraging and dining experiences.
+They can offer unique breaks including coastal foraging experiences and dining experiences.

 Cookery schools and workshops